zionsc/zionsc/README.md

 - 🔭 I’m currently working on **LeetCode!**

-- 👨‍💻 All of my projects are available at [my Github Repositories](my Github Repositories)
+- 👨‍💻 All of my projects are available at my Github Repositories!
+(Please email me if you require project examples -- I have made them private!)

 - 📫 How to reach me **zionchan@usc.edu**